A Variational Principle for Discrete Integrable Systems: Discrete 2-dimensional systems

-As in the previous subsection, we consider actions which are the sum of 3-point Lagrangians $\cL(u,T_{i}u,T_{j}u;\al_{i},\al_{j})$, where the Lagrangians are anti-symmetric with respect to the interchange of the lattice directions, so that the equations \eqref{EL2}-\eqref{EL4} hold.
-The one further assumption we will make is that we may choose initial conditions $u,T_{i}u,T_{j}u,T_{k}u$ independently and arbitrarily.
+As in the previous subsection, we consider actions which are the sum of 3-point Lagrangians $L(u,T_{i}u,T_{j}u;\alpha_{i},\alpha_{j})$, where the Lagrangians are antisymmetric with respect to the interchange of the lattice directions, so that the equations~\eqref{eq:fundEL} hold.
+The one further assumption we will make is that we may choose initial conditions $u$, $T_{i}u$, $T_{j}u$, $T_{k}u$ independently and arbitrarily.
+We empasize that these generalised Euler--Lagrange equations form a set of linear PDEs for the Lagrange function $L(u,v,w;\alpha,\beta)$, which (apart from the arguments written), may still depend on the lattice variables $\boldsymbol{n}$, leading possible to non-autonomous equations.
+We will treat this system as a set of functional equations with regard to the arguments where the arbitrariness of the choice of lattice directions (i.e., the dependence on the labels $i$, $j$, $k$ referring associated with the lattice shifts), and hence the property of MDC, plays a central role.

-If we impose that the action remains invariant under perturbations of the surface, then it is independent of the surface \cite{LobNij2009}, and all of these equations must hold simultaneously.
-Note that \eqref{EL2d} is a consequence of \eqref{EL2}-\eqref{EL4} and their cyclic permutations.
+If we impose that the action remains invariant under deformations of the surface, then it is independent of the surface~\cite{LobNij2009}, and all of these equations must hold simultaneously.
+Note that~\eqref{EL2d} is a consequence of \eqref{EL2}--\eqref{EL4} and their cyclic permutations.